 Success in the show ring!
 Although the mission of our farm is to produce great yarn rather than necessarily win ribbons in the show ring, it is nice when the two come together.
-We had success at the Mid-Atlantic Alpaca Association's MAPACA Jubilee April 20-23 held at the Farm Show Arena in Harrisburg, PA.
-Our 11-month old girl Layla took the blue ribbon in the small breeder halter competition and 2nd out of 11 in the regular halter competition coming in ahead of some larger and well established farms.
+Most recently we had success at the Pennsylvania Alpaca Owners and Breeders Association (PAOBA) Showcase held in November in York, PA.
+Our 18-Month old girl Layla took a blue ribbon in a very competitive halter class ahead of some very large and well established breeders.
+Back in April Layla took the blue ribbon in the small breeder halter competition and 2nd out of 11 in the regular halter competition at the Mid-Atlantic Alpaca Association's (MAPACA) Jubilee held at the Farm Show Arena in Harrisburg, PA.
 Layla is the offspring of our elite herdsire Snowmass King Leonidus who is still producing finely fleeced, dense, and consistent progeny.
-Our junior herdsire Honeyboy Edward also held his own coming in 4th in a class of 9 very competitive alpaca breeders.
+Our junior herdsire Honeyboy Edward also held his own coming in 4th in each of these shows in large classes of very competitive alpaca breeders.

 Plan a visit to our farm on just about any day of the week.
 We only ask that you call first to make sure we're home.